tw4qa/sw2at-capybara/README.md

     gem 'sw2at-capybara' # add to your Gemfile or
-    gem install sw2at-capybara # install of your PC
+    gem install sw2at-capybara # install on your PC

 Contributing to sw2at-capybara
 -----------------